-Today we’re examining the evidence on low cortisol levels and weight gain, impact on appetite, and what you can do to manage stress levels.
+Today we’re examining the evidence on cortisol and weight gain, impact on appetite, and what you can do to manage stress levels.

 We’ve all heard the age old weight loss advice to eat less and exercise more.
 While what we eat and how much we move certainly has an impact on our weight, what happens if you are stressed to the gills?
 Could being stressed out totally throw you off your weight loss goals?
-We take a deep dive into the evidence on the relationship between stress and appetite to answer the question: what is the connection between low cortisol levels and weight gain?
+We take a deep dive into the evidence on the relationship between stress and appetite to answer the question: what is the connection between cortisol and weight gain?

 What is cortisol?